Dear Parents and Families,

-As previously stated the MoE no longer require schools to report on National Standards, however, the school will continue to monitor student progress against the NZ curriculum.
-The data across the Reading, Writing and Maths is pleasing.
+As previously stated the MoE no longer require schools to report on National Standards, however, the school will continue to monitor these.
+The data across the Reading, Writing and Math is pleasing.
 We set targets at the start of the year, broken down between girls and boys, and ethnic minorities.
-While we didn’t reach all the ambitious targets we set, we did make incremental improvements on 2017 data.
+While we didn’t reach the ambitious targets we set, we did make incremental improvements on 2017 data.

 We try very hard to provide targeted children with the extra help they require.
 Relationships between the teacher and child are key in raising the achievements of students and a real focus at the school.
 If you feel there is something the school should be aware to help enhance your child’s learning then please share this with your child’s teacher.

 Each year in November the Board holds a strategic meeting where we plan ahead for each of the next 3 years.
 This work forms the basis of next year’s Annual Plan.
 The focus of the Strategic Meeting is to achieve the aims set out in the following 4 pillars:

 - To grow student achievement by providing quality teaching, where all learners are engaged and achieving their potential